Monkey Run Mongolia

 Mongolia is big.
 Really fucking big.
 And driving through it (as any of you ex-Mongol Ralliers know) is brain squashingly awesome.
 1000's of miles of endless horizons, mountains, dirt roads, no roads, nomads, deserts and steppe all collide in a sort adventuristic spaff.
 So riding through it on a motorbike designed for children is quite simply resplendent.
 Mongolia calls to the soul of the Monkey Bike like a fly to a shit.

 We've been organising adventures in Mongolia for well over a decade.
 In fact, we're not quite sure why we didn't start with a Monkey Run Mongolia.
 But here we are, bringing together all we know of this most excellent country and all we know of Monkey bikes.
-It's going to be a disaster.
+It's guaranteed glorious disaster.

-We are planning an all new un-route now to take in vast swathes of all that Mongolia has to offer.
-We won't be telling you where to go or how to get there.
-We'll just be giving you a start line and a finish line and leaving the adventure up to you.
+We give you a start line and a finish line.
+The adventure in between is up to you.
 All you need to do is get to the capital city Ulaanbaatar and we'll get you out to the start and bring you back from the finish.

 Back to the contents Back to main site